danbjorn/til/markdown/pytest-approx.md

 ---
 created: 2021-03-11
 tag: pytest
+title: Pytest's equivalent of unittest's assertAlmostEqual
 ---
-# Pytest's equivalent of unittest's assertAlmostEqual

 Looking to compare floats in pytest tests?
 Try `pytest.approx()`.
 It's similar to but more flexible than unittest's `assertAlmostEqual()`.